 where the vacuum term is

-There are three unknown parameters in \eqref{eqn:renorm_grand_potential}.
-The renormalised coupling $g$, the momentum cutoff $\Lambda$ and the expectation values of the auxiliary fields; latter can be obtained by extremising the Grand potential.
-Extremisation condition is also known as the gap equation.
+There are several unknown parameters in Eq. \eqref{eqn:renorm_grand_potential}.
+The renormalized coupling $g$, the momentum cutoff $\Lambda$, and the expectation values of the auxiliary fields.
+The latter can be obtained by requiring that they extremize the grand potential.
+The extremization conditions are also known as the gap equations,